Core Web Vitals: A Practical Guide to Better Scores

 Core Web Vitals are a confirmed Google ranking factor.
 Here is a practical guide to better scores.

-LCP (Largest Contentful Paint): measures how quickly the largest visible element loads.
-Target: under 2.5 seconds.
-The largest element is usually a hero image or above-the-fold heading.
-INP (Interaction to Next Paint): replaced FID in 2024.
-Measures how quickly the page responds to user interactions.
-Target: under 200ms.
-CLS (Cumulative Layout Shift): measures visual stability - how much the page layout shifts during loading.
-Target: under 0.1.
-Caused by elements appearing without reserved space.
+LCP (Largest Contentful Paint) measures loading performance: how quickly the largest visible element (usually a hero image or headline) loads.
+Good: under 2.5 seconds.
+Needs improvement: 2.5-4.0 seconds.
+Poor: over 4.0 seconds.
+INP (Interaction to Next Paint) replaced FID in March 2024 and measures interactivity: how quickly the page responds to user input.
+Good: under 200ms.
+Needs improvement: 200-500ms.
+Poor: over 500ms.
+CLS (Cumulative Layout Shift) measures visual stability: how much the page layout shifts during loading.
+Good: under 0.1.
+Needs improvement: 0.1-0.25.
+Poor: over 0.25.

-Google Search Console: Core Web Vitals report shows field data (real user measurements) across your entire site, grouped by URL type.
-Google PageSpeed Insights: shows both lab data and field data for individual URLs with specific recommendations.
-Chrome DevTools: Lighthouse tab for local testing.
+Google Search Console Core Web Vitals report provides field data (real user measurements) across your entire site, classifying pages as Good, Needs improvement or Poor.
+This is the most important data source for SEO impact.
+PageSpeed Insights (pagespeed.web.dev) provides both lab data (simulated) and field data for individual URLs with specific diagnostic recommendations.
+Chrome DevTools Performance panel provides lab data for debugging specific issues.
+Always prioritise Search Console field data over lab data for ranking decisions.